ZaheedaT/computer-vision-flaskapp/README.md

 │       ├── setup.sh
 └── staticFiles/
 │     ├── images # Images to use to test the App
+│     ├── videos # Videos to test the App
 │     ├── output # Output JSON and images stored here │     ├── uploads # User uploads saved here
 └── templateFiles /